Changing Chris’s mind

-Chris loves learning about the history of places and Cairns has so many points of interest.
+Chris loves learning about the history of places and Cairns has so history and interest.

-Kuranda Train and the Skyrail was a must.
-I had ridden the Kuranda Train probably 10 times in my life and so was excited to show Chris this important and historical adventure.
+The Kuranda train and the Skyrail was a must.
+I had ridden the Kuranda train probably 10 times in my life and so was excited to show Chris this important and historical adventure.

 The old carriages are still beautiful and Chris was already enjoying himself even with the rain

 Don’t go past the Kuranda Train ride, it’s well worth the trip.

 The railway climbing the rugged terrain of the Barron Gorge required construction of 15 tunnels, 55 bridges and more than 150 cuttings.